Norman-Smith-CSJ/Homelabs/[In Progress] Azure Website/readme.md

-##Day 1 Activity File: Build, Host, and Design Your Web Application Using an Azure Free Domain
+For this lab I built, hosted, and designed a web application Using an Azure Free Domain

-Build, host, and design a web application.
-Specifically doing the following:
+The following were my objectives -

 Create an Azure web app.